On this page we will answer a number of often asked questions. These will be added to over time.

 Not to be confused with the ungrafted rootstocks we supply (see below), which you would need to graft yourself.

 How do I know if pollination will work with the trees I've selected?

 Pollination is important for fruit trees, as without it most will not produce fruit.
 To cross-pollinate, trees need to have flowering periods that overlap.
-In some tree product pages we describe them as “self-fertile”, meaning that they can produce fruit from just their own pollen.
+However, on some product pages we describe those trees as “self-fertile”, meaning that they can produce fruit from just their own pollen.
 Please see our advice page for how to check your trees have any pollination they need.

 Do you grow older trees?

 We usually have some unsold ‘maiden’ Apple & Pear trees.
 These are allowed to grow on for a summer to become two year trees.
 They will be detailed in the Rootstock drop down box for each variety if available.
 However, they are not much larger than the one year maiden trees.

 Not many.
 Being organic we grow trees in soil for the most part.
 We do grow a few containerized pre-trained espalier trees, which are available most of the year but only for collection from the nursery.
 You can see them on our website here.

 There is a lot of choice.
 Can I sample some fruits?

 Yes, we put together a wide display of mostly apples, many for sampling, during September & October.
 It is difficult to include many pears beause of their storage requirements.
 Plums fruit earlier and will not keep.
 Look out for Apple days in your area.
 They will often have lots of varieties to sample.